-And don’t forget to bring plenty of water and snacks, there are food and drink outlets at Machu Picchu are relatively expensive because of the location.
+And don’t forget to bring plenty of water and snacks, there food and drink outlets at Machu Picchu are relatively expensive because of the location.

-If You Can’t Go During the Dry season, The Advantages of Going During The Shoulder Season.
+If You Can’t Go During the Dry Season, The Advantages of Going During The Shoulder Season.

 The shoulder season in Peru is from November to March, and it’s a great time to visit Machu Picchu.
 This is because the temperatures are more moderate, and there is less rainfall than during the rainy season.
 It’s also not as busy as the dry season, so you’ll have more room to explore the site.
 Just be prepared for the possibility of rain.